 - The Healthcare and Public Health Sector adopted the CIKR ISE as the centralized information sharing capability for all its critical infrastructure initiatives and programs;

-- The Food and Agriculture Sector integrated Food Shield and the Homeland Security Information Network-Critical Sectors (HSIN-CS), the technical platform supporting the CIKR ISE, into a unified information sharing environment for the Sector; and
+- The Food and Agriculture Sector integrated Food Shield and the Homeland Security Information Network-Critical Infrastructure (HSIN-CI), the technical platform supporting the CIKR ISE, into a unified information sharing environment for the Sector; and